pango853/man/dev/apigee.md

 				</Quota>
 				```
 	Part 2: Test Quota
-		Click the `Trace` tab, start a new Trace session,
+		Click the `TRACE` tab, start a new Trace session,
 			Open Postman and send multiple requests to GET /products with APIKey till you see a QuotaViolation error returned in the response.
 			Go to Publish Products, edit the Product and change the Quota to 200.
 			Try calling GET /products again to see the error is gone.